ajibade3210/ajibade3210/README.md

 - 📫 How to reach me : 📩 : holaszyd1@gmail.com .

-- ⚡ Fun fact : Loves Emotional Design and Marketing Psychology.
+- ⚡ Fun fact : Loves system Design and Marketing Psychology.

 #### 💻 I'm using these languages and tools